sympy/sympy/doc/src/guides/contributing/deprecations.md

 The deprecation period policy is time-based rather than release-based for a few reasons.
 Firstly, SymPy does not have a regular release schedule.
-Sometimes multiple releases will be made in a year, and sometimes only a single release will be made.
+Sometimes multiple releases will be made in a year, and some years only a single release will be made.
 Being time-based assures that users have sufficient opportunity to update their code regardless of how often releases happen to be made.